-Ed.
-S. Wilson.
+Wilson.
 Delegate, Ohio.

 Ed.
-S. Bronsdon, Past Division Commander, Massachusetts.
+Bronsdon, Past Division Commander, Massachusetts.

-A. A. Bronsdon, Past Division Commander, Illinois.
+A. A. Brobrook.
+Past Division Commander, Illinois.

-A. S. Holbrook, Past Division Commander, New Jersey.
+A. S. Holbrook.
+Division Commander, New Jersey.

-Efforts are being made to prevent the usual confusion in the issuance of delegates badges and "privilege" cards, in an arissuance of delegates badges and "privilege" cards, in an arissuance of reception of credentials prior to Encampment from such as are present at Boston on Monday and opening from such as are present at Boston on Monday and Tuesday.
-Subject to any preventative therefore, there will be meeting of the Credential Committee at Headquarters, Hotel a meeting of the Credential Committee at Headquarters, Hotel Somersct, Monday, August 11, 2 to 4 p. m., and Tuesday, 5 to 6 p. m.
+Efforts are being made to prevent the usual confusion in the issuance of delegates badges and "privilege" cards, in an arrangement for reception of credentials prior to Encampment musch as are present at Boston on Monday and opening Subject to any preventative therefore, there will be Tuesday.
+Subject to any preventative therefore, there will be a meeting of the Credential Committee at Headquarters, Hotel a meeting of the Subject 11, 2 to 4 p. m., and Tuesday, 5 to 6 p. m.
 Any other schedule will be posted in Headquarters Hotel.

-COMMUTEE ON CONSTITUTION, RULES AND REGULATIONS.
+COMMITTEE ON CONSTITUTION, RULES AND REGULATIONS.

 Ralph M. Grant.
 Past Commander-in-Chief.
-Wm.
-T. Church, Past Commander-in-Chief.
+Wm T. Church, Past Commander-in-Chief.
 Edwin C. Irelan, National Counselor.
 William A. Selz, Past Division Commander, Ohio.
 James N. Smith, Division Commander, Pennsylvania.